wtg/shuttletracker/CONTRIBUTING.md

 ## Communication

-ShuttleTracker uses Mattermost for communication.
-Join the Shuttle Tracker channel on https://chat.rcos.io.
-ShuttleTracker also uses Discord, our server can be found [here](https://discord.gg/CeNyCtg).
+Shuttle Tracker uses Discord for communication.
+You can join the Shuttle Tracker server [here](https://discord.gg/fwsgDEmg78).

 ## Code of Conduct